 What is Dark Web?

 The Dark Web is a section of the Internet where users can access non-indexed content anonymously using various encryption methods.
+This hidden section of the internet is inaccessible without specialized software and is not indexed by conventional search engines.
+Almost all of the traffic on dark web sites is encrypted, and they are all housed on the dark net.

 Understanding Dark Web